-This is a surprise to me as I have never considered myself competitive.Â I have in fact given credit for my work to other people; allowed them to take credit may be a better description.
+This is a surprise to me as I have never considered myself competitive.
+I have, in fact, given credit for my work to other people; allowed them to take credit may be a better description.

-Driving yourself to win can be a good thing but I have found an ugly side as well.Â Here are a few examples from both sides.
+Driving yourself to win can be a good thing, but I have found an ugly side as well.
+Here are three examples from both sides.

-Entering writing competitions: Okay the need to win here is good.Â If I want to keep moving forward then I need to win some recognition right?
+1. Enter writing competitions: Okay, the need to win here is a good trait.
+If I want to keep moving forward with my writing, then I need to gain some recognition, right?

-Take a class with your daughter:Â We are taking medical terminology at the Santa Rosa Junior College.
-I am taking it to assist in my job search.Â My daughter is taking it to enter the medical field.Â Her reasons are purely altruistic while mine are motivated by the need for a paycheck.
+2. Take a class with a child: My daughter and I are taking a medical terminology course at the Santa Rosa Junior College.
+I am taking the class to assist in my job search for work that will sustain me financially while I write on the side.
+My daughter is taking the course to enter the medical field as a career.
+Her reasons are purely altruistic, while the need for a paycheck motivates me.

 I am in my forties going back to school for the first time since high school.
-She is my 22 year old daughter.Â If that doesn’t explain it to you then I am afraid you will never get it.
+She is my 22-year-old daughter.
+If that doesn’t explain it to you, then I am afraid you will never get it.
 However, the need to win in this case makes me feel like a horrible person.
-She is my daughter and I want her to do well.
+She is my daughter, and I want her to do well.

-I just need to do better.
+I need to do better.

-Wrestle with your husband:Â I thought I was relatively strong but then I challenged him.Â Ha!
-It mightÂ have been more of a challenge for him if he had been drunk and I had been armed.Â I blindly went into this thinking I had a chance to win.Â I will never win this challenge–never.
+3. Wrestle with a spouse: I thought I was relatively physically strong, but then I challenged my husband to a wrestling match.
+Ha!
+It might have been more of a challenge for him if he had been drunk, and I had a backup wrestling team.
+I blindly went into our match thinking could win.
+I will never win this challenge–never.

-The need to win can become ugly both mentally and physically, not to mention painful.
-I think it’s important toÂ keep tryingÂ though.Â Anyone up to challenging me on that?
+The need to win can become ugly, both mentally and physically, not to mention painful.
+I think it’s important to keep trying, though.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points-of-view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.